rakijah/SqlBuilder/README.md

 The `BuiltSelectCommand` exposes the following methods:

 * `AddColumns`: Add one or more columns to the selection (SELECT columns FROM...)
+* `AddColumnDirect`: !!UNSAFE!!
+Add a column by directly specifying a string.
+This can be used to transform columns before selecting them (like "TO_CHAR(BIRTHDATE, 'yyyy-MM-dd hh:mm:ss'" etc.)
 * `AddTable`: Add a table to select from (FROM table)
 * `Join`: Add a JOIN to the SQL command
 * `Where`: Begins creation of the WHERE clause